rticommunity/rtiperftest/srcDoc/custom_types.rst

     };

 Notice that a `RTI_CUSTOM_TYPE` member has been added to the struct (conditionally).
-This placeholder is replaced at generation time with the type specified by the user as the custom type.
+This macro is replaced at generation time with the type specified by the user as the custom type.

 Therefore if the customer provides an `.idl` file with the following structure: